 Jesus-like miracles performed by the Greek philosopher

 The earliest and by far the most detailed source is The Life of Apollonius of Tyana, a lengthy, novelistic biography written by the Athenian sophist Philostratus, which he completed long after his death, probably in the 220s or 230s AD.

 Among the miracles that were attributed to him by Philostratus, was saving the city of Ephesus from a plague.
 It is also claimed that he brought the daughter of a Roman Senator back to life.
 In one case, he stopped a follower from marrying a woman who turned out to be a “lamia,” a type of disguised demon, and, in doing so, saved his life.

 Philostratus implies on one occasion that Apollonius had extra-sensory perception.
 When emperor Domitian was murdered on September 18, 96 AD, Apollonius was said to have witnessed the event in Ephesus “about midday” on the day it happened in Rome, and told those present “Take heart, gentlemen, for the tyrant has been slain this day…”

 Both Philostratus and renowned historian Cassius Dio report this incident, probably on the basis of an oral tradition.

 There are several accounts of the death of Apollonius.
 In one, he was arrested by Septimius Severus but disappeared from his cell and was never seen again.
 In another version, he rose into heaven from a temple in Asia Minor.
-In most stories, it is claimed that he disappeared about the age of 100 and was still youthful.
+In most stories, it is claimed that he disappeared around the age of one hundred and was still youthful.

 Skeptics question biography